-imaging services.
+This LCD supplements but does not replace, modify or supersede existing Medicare applicable National Coverage Determinations (NCDs) or payment policy rules and regulations for scanning computerized ophthalmic diagnostic imaging (SCODI).
 Federal statute and subsequent Medicare regulations regarding provision and payment for medical services are lengthy.
 They are not repeated in this LCD.
 Neither Medicare payment policy rules nor this LCD replace, modify or supersede applicable state statutes regarding medical practice or other health practice professions acts, definitions and/or scopes of practice.
-All providers who report services for Medicare payment must fully understand and follow all existing laws, regulations and rules for Medicare payment for scanning computerized ophthalmic diagnostic imaging services and must properly submit only valid claims for them.
+All providers who report services for Medicare payment must fully understand and follow all existing laws, regulations and rules for Medicare payment for SCODI and must properly submit only valid claims for them.
 Please review and understand them and apply the medical necessity provisions in the policy within the context of the manual rules.
 Relevant CMS manual instructions and policies may be found in the following Internet-Only Manuals (IOMs) published on the CMS Web site: